 Common Career Mistakes and How to Avoid Them

-Are you doing everything to advance you career with no success?
-Have you ever thought about why your colleague or friend gets promoted, while you’re still stuck in the same position?
-It’s true that a lot of us make a few common errors in our work that slow down growth.
-Read on to learn about these mistakes and learn how to avoid them.
+Are you trying everything to grow the status of your career without success?
+Have you ever wondered why your colleague or friend is promoted while you’re still stuck in the same job?
+The truth is, most of us make common mistakes in our work that slow down progress.
+Continue reading to learn about these errors and how to prevent them.

 Key Takeaways